nasa/progpy/docs/_sources/index.rst

 Use the following to cite this repository:

 @misc{2022_nasa_progpy,
-  | author    = {Christopher Teubert and Katelyn Jarvis and Matteo Corbetta and Chetan Kulkarni and Matthew Daigle},
+  | author    = {Christopher Teubert and Katelyn Jarvis and Matteo Corbetta and Chetan Kulkarni and Portia Banerjee and Matthew Daigle},
   | title     = {{ProgPy Python Prognostics Packages}},
   | month     = May,
   | year      = 2023,